fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/00.Lab 0 - Environment Setup/Lesson.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-and press enter for all options (leave the password blank)
+and press enter for all options (leave the file name and password blank)

 ![shh-keygen](./ssh-keygen.png)